Houston Academy gets hard fought road win at Wicksburg

 People are also reading…

-Wicksburg head coach Josh Cox, on the other hand, lamented at the Panthers’ intensity on the night.
+Wicksburg head coach Josh Cox, on the other hand, lamented at the Panthers’ intensity on the night, or lack of in his opinion.

 “I told them that I thought we were flat,” Cox said of a lengthy postgame talk with his players.
 “I am not making excuses, but we came out there and didn’t play football.
 They hit us in the mouth and we didn’t respond.”